Hokan-Ashir/SFGameDataEditor/README.md

  - Editing spell parameters, i.e. how far you can cast your "Fireball" or how many hops can make "Chain Pain"
  - Editing creature common parameters, spells, equipment, loot drop, i.e. how many strength has "Blade Nightmare", how to make Lena/Urias mortal, how to make Eloni Watcher bite you with poisonous claw
  - Editing unit common parameters, i.e. how change what blades hold dark elves assassin and how to make orc drummers mass heal instead of war crying
- - Editing ARMOR, WEAPONS and MISCELLANEOUS parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it or how far "Heartseeker" can shoot
+ - Editing armor, weapons and miscellaneous parameters, i.e. how many strength "Amra's armor" gives you and for how much you can sell/buyout it or how far "Heartseeker" can shoot
  - Editing buildings parameters, i.e. how many resources need to build human's Quarry or what buildings are needed to produce dwarves' Defender
  - Editing spell scrolls and spells, i.e. how to make Pain level 1 scroll teach you Torture level 14
  - Editing workers and heroes runes parameters i.e. how make Dwarves be revived at night like Dark Elves or how to add Warrior Kord more strength and fight speed